By using this site, you agree to the Privacy Policy and Terms of Use.

 If you’ve ever wondered about the basic steps of getting to space with a rocket, this article is for you.
 We’ll walk through each stage from launch preparation to orbital insertion in simple terms.
 Whether you're just curious, looking to book a rocket launch experience, or trying to find rocket tech news, understanding these steps gives insight into how space missions work.

-Companies in the US and UK, such as SpaceX and Rocket Lab, use computer simulations and models to test the rocket before it is built physically.
+Companies in the US and UK, such as SpaceX and Space Lab, use computer simulations and models to test it before it is built physically.
 These companies regularly update their systems to improve safety and efficiency.

 Once the design is complete, it’s time to build the actual rocket.
 This step includes manufacturing key components such as: